 Individual results will vary and no guarantees of success can be made.

 Initial PRP studies indicate patients can respond positively to the treatment for hair restoration.
 Medical practitioners view PRP as an emerging non-surgical therapy for natural hair follicle stimulation for hair loss.
 Additional clinical studies are expected to provide more in-depth information on the successful use of PRP hair therapy, however smaller completed studies do show positive results.
 “A study in the Key Journal of Dermatolgic surgery showed 62 out of 64 had positive results” (quote taken from Dr. Jeffrey Rapport on the Doctors TV Show)

-Who is not a candidate for PRP Hair Loss Therapy?
+Who is not a candidate for PRP Therapy for hair restoration?

 Patients with a history of heavy smoking, drug and alcohol use.
 Medical diagnosis such as platelet dysfunction syndromes, thrombocytopenias, hypofibrinogenaemia, hemodynamic instability, sepsis, acute and chronic Infections, chronic liver disease, anti-coagulation therapy, chronic skin diseases or cancer, metabolic and systemic disorders, as well as patients with permanently closed hair follicle pores (determined at time of exam).

-Can other hair loss therapies be used at the same time?
+Can other hair restoration techniques be used at the same time?

 Yes, for patients who are not eligible for surgery or who want to delay hair restoration surgery, we recommend PRP therapy along with Minoxidil, DHT blockers, Finasteride, Ketoconazole, Specialized laser LED (iGrow helmet), and other therapies.
 PRP is also a viable option for those who can not tolerate or have side effects with these medications.